Information-Theoretic Limits of Bistatic Integrated Sensing and Communication: Bounds on the capacity-distortion function of Example 2

-The proof of the rate expression can be found in Appendix \ref{prco6}.
-The derivation of distortion is given as follows.
-Note that we can accurately estimate the state $\hat{S}=S=1 $ if $z=a$ or $z=a+1$.
-Since distortion occurs in $z=0$ and $z=1$, we next calculate the distortion in this two cases.
-According to $\hat{s}^*(u, z)$ in Theorem \ref{th1}, for $z=0$, we need to compare $p(s=0|z=0,u=j)$ and $p(s=1|z=0,u=j),j\in {0,1,2}$, and select the corresponding $S$ with a higher probability as the estimate of $S$.
-And we can calculate that
+Notice that the estimator at the SenRx accurately estimate the state $\hat{S}=S=1 $ when $z=a$ or $z=a+1$.
+Since the distortion occurs at $z=0$ and $z=1$, we then calculate the distortion in two cases.
+For $z=0$, we need to compare $p(s=0|z=0)$ and $p(s=1|z=0)$ and select the corresponding $S$ with a higher probability as the estimate of $S$.
+And we calculate that